Investors turn their backs on "robot" hedge funds

-These so-called CTAs (commodity trading advisors), which employ mathematicians and physicists to build programmes betting on market trends, have been in demand since they racked up large profits during the credit crisis.
+These so-called CTAs (commodity trading advisors), which employ mathematicians and physicists to build programs betting on market trends, have been in demand since they racked up large profits during the credit crisis.

 But big-name funds such as BlueCrest's BlueTrend, Man Group's (EMG.L) AHL and Cantab Capital's CCP fund have all run up sizeable losses this year as central bank actions disrupt the long-running market trends they like to follow, leaving the sector on course for its third straight year of losses.